-My name is Gloria Cardenas and I am a Salt Lake City family immigration attorney and defense attorney in removal proceedings.
+My name is Gloria Cardenas and I am a Salt Lake City family immigration attorney.
 For 26 years, I have helped individuals with lawful status throughout the United States obtain lawful status law can sometimes get complicated.
 Even the most experienced immigration attorney must constantly stay on top of changes in the laws and statutes.
 Over the years, I have utilized a comprehensive and personable approach to help my clients achieve their goals.

 Won Appeal and Obtaining Lawful Permanent Residency for Argentina National and her husband, a Mexican National using cross chargeability of visa priority dates.

 Obtained U Visa Certifications for our clients who had been victims of crimes many years ago, including when they were children, from the Los Angeles Police Department, Los Angeles County Sheriff’s Department, Salt Lake City Police, Department, West Valley Police Department, Multiple Nevada and Idaho Police Departments, and Utah County District Attorney’s Office.

 Negotiated Immigration Bond directly with Immigration and Custom’s Enforcement for a lawful permanent resident and Tongan National who had been incarcerated for 2 ½ months after being picked up by the police while driving in Salt Lake City, Utah.
 Her only conviction in 43 years of living in the U.S. was a Class A theft conviction for 11 years ago.
 Successfully terminated removal proceedings.

 Obtained an Immigration Bond from an Immigration Judge for an inmate that ICE denied bond.
 He was released that same day and we are now fighting his case in Immigration Court and he has a work permit.

 Obtained Administrative closure of a removal proceedings in Salt Lake City, Utah involving an individual who was unsuccessful in his application for his green card.